SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 ### Offloading the base collections

-The following tables summarize the resulting schemas for each of the Cumulocity IoT standard collections.
+The following tables summarize the resulting schemas for each of the {{< product-c8y-iot >}} standard collections.
 These schemas additionally include virtual columns "dir0", ..., "dir3", which are used for internal purposes.
-The columns are generated during the extraction process, but neither do they have corresponding data in the Operational Store of Cumulocity IoT, nor are they persisted in the data lake.
+The columns are generated during the extraction process, but neither do they have corresponding data in the Operational Store of {{< product-c8y-iot >}}, nor are they persisted in the data lake.
 You must not use "dir0", ..., "dir3" as additional columns or you must rename them accordingly in your offloading configuration.

 #### Offloading the alarms collection